 5 Ways Small Businesses Can Compete With Big Businesses

-When you’re starting in business, hearing of multi-million dollar business success stories or seeing competitors who have decades of experience before you can be intimidating.
+When you’re starting in business, hearing of multi-million dollar business success stories or seeing your biggest competitors who have decades of experience before you can be intimidating.
 However, with the digital space evening the playing field, if you’re smart, you can compete against big companies and often beat them at their own game.

 By applying even just foundational principles to your business like ensuring you appeal to your target audience and finding your unique selling point (USP), and you might be quite surprised at the business you can start to get.